misoelegant/rpm/il-practice-mod/README.md

-# Reroll Practice Mod v0.4.0
+# Reroll Practice Mod v0.4.1

 ## Acknowledgements

-- Thanks to the players who tested the mod and provided feedback, ideas, and bug reports: martini, rattmann, pimittens, Enzor, and everyone else who has supported and engaged with the mod's ongoing development.
+- Thanks to the players who tested the mod and provided feedback, ideas, and bug reports: martini, rattmann, pimittens, Enzor, dunewacky, and everyone else who has supported and engaged with the mod's ongoing development.
-- Huge thanks to sisuka for providing Japanese translations.
+- Huge thanks to sisuka and Harutomo for providing Japanese translations.

 ## Installation